steharp/blueprints/readme.md

 # Introduction
-Welcome to Azure Terraform Landing Zone samples.
+Welcome to Azure Terraform Blueprints.
-Using this series of landing zones and blueprints based on Terraform, you will be able to deploy easily a complex environment based on virtual datacenter and cloud adoption framework concepts.
+Using this serie of blueprints based on Terraform, you will be able to deploy easily a complex environment based on virtual datacenter and cloud adoption framrwork concepts. <br/>

-We designed this series of blueprints to offer a modular and highly specialized approach, each blueprint adding a layer of features and the associated security, just by customizing a set of variables.
+We designed this serie of blueprints to offer a modular and highly specialized approach, each blueprint adding a layer of features and the associated security, just by customizing a set of variables.

 # Getting Started
 The fastest way to get started is to leverage Azure Cloud Shell: